wrightmat/dnd-eberron/docs/creatures/Tsucora Quori.md

 #### Tsucora Quori

 Tsucora quori are nightmarish creatures.
 Their headless torsos are covered with eyes and twitching limbs, including two massive arms that end in powerful pincers, and a serpentine tail tipped with a vicious stinger.
 They are cruel and calculating, enjoying the power they wield over others as they concoct elaborate schemes to advance their own positions and discredit their rivals.
-They represent Fear and roam the nightmarish forests on the edges of Il-Lashtavar.
+They represent Fear and roam the Nightmare Forests on the edges of Il-Lashtavar.

 >_Moving toward you are several headless torsos covered with eyes and twitching limbs, including two massive arms that end in powerful pincers, and a serpentine tail tipped with a vicious stinger.
 A sense of fear and dread weighs on you as they approach._